-Learning how to make candles at home can not only be an affordable way to create a relaxing ambiance in your home, it can also be a lucrative business venture.
-This DIY craft is relatively easy and inexpensive once you have the right utensils—and some good advice.
+Learning how to make candles at home can not only be an affordable way to create a relaxing ambience in your home, but it can also be a lucrative business venture.
+This DIY craft is relatively easy and inexpensive once you have the right utensils - and some good advice.
 We spoke to six women who have turned candle-making into a business about how to get candle crafting right at home.

-Candle making is an ancient art form and—pre-19th Century and the light bulb—was as common a daily chore as hanging out the washing.
-Nowadays, it's more a labor of love than a necessity, with candle crafting a popular hobby for women worldwide.
-"Candle making is a mindful activity—it is so relaxing and meditative," chief candle maker Becky Avery, who set up Hazel & Blue candles 10 years ago, told w&h.
+Candle making is an ancient art form and, pre-19th century and the light bulb, was as common a daily chore as hanging out the washing.
+Nowadays, it's more a labour of love than a necessity, with candle crafting a popular hobby for women worldwide.
+"Candle making is a mindful activity - it is so relaxing and meditative," chief candle maker Becky Avery, who set up Hazel & Blue candles 10 years ago, told w&h.
 "And the best thing is that the finished product provides hours more of relaxation."

-Candles can really transform a room—whether you're a fan of luxurious Diptyque candles, on-trend body candles, or prefer all-natural aromatherapy candles.
+Candles can really transform a room, whether you're a fan of luxurious Diptyque candles, the best Jo Malone candles, or prefer all-natural aromatherapy candles.
 But there's something extra special about making your own, getting creative with scents and personalized oil blends.
-Plus, they make thoughtful gifts and even earn you some extra income as a new business venture or side project.
+Plus, they make thoughtful gifts and can even earn you some extra income as a new business venture or side project.
 But what's the best way to hand-craft candles and what special considerations need to be taken into account?
 We asked the experts to divulge their candle-making secrets.
 And if you're in need of some inspiration before you learn how to make candles at home, take a look at our guide on the best scented candles on the market.